 The coronavirus pandemic has drastically changed supply chain networks and the way businesses operate.
-Now, almost every company that has a supply chain is leaning into a more flexible and agile business model.
+Now, almost every company that has a supply chain is leaning toward a more flexible and agile business model.
 Everyone is aware that nothing is certain, and supply chains have gained more resiliency because of the uncertainty.
 There is another question many logistics managers are worried about: what should I do when the COVID-19 vaccine arrives?
 Preparing their supply chains to transport and distribute coronavirus antidote is becoming a central focus of supply chain management.

-What are the key challenges of a vaccine supply chain?
+What are the challenges of vaccine transportation?